Home | Send Feedback

 };

-I also recommend adding these fields to the development environment file environment.ts.
-When you display the values in your application, you then always now if you work on the development version or the production version.
+I also recommend adding these fields to the development environment file, environment.ts.
+When you display the values in your application, you will always know if you are working on the development version or the production version.

 export const environment = {